England Family Adventure | Booked by Jamie

 August Crowds

-School holidays make London and Bath busy in August.
+School holidays make London and Bath busy.
 Pre-book the Roman Baths, Tower Bridge, Alton Towers, and any must-do restaurants well in advance.

 Alton Towers